rartino/OPTIMADE/demo.rst

 - Three
 - Four

-This is an enumerated list
+This is an auto-enumerated list

 #.
 Item one